ethereum/hive/docs/commandline.md

 command-line options.

 `--client.checktimelimit <timeout>`: The timeout of waiting for clients to open up TCP port 8545.
-If a very long chain is imported, this timeout may need to be quite large.
+If a very long chain is imported, this timeout may need to be quite long.
 A lower value means that hive won't wait as long in case the node crashes and never opens the RPC port.
 Defaults to 3 minutes.